redwoodjs/redwood/docs/docs/background-jobs.md

 ### Flags

 - `--index` : a number that represents the index of the `workers` config array you passed to the `JobManager`.
 Setting this to `0`, for example, uses the first object in the array to set all config options for the worker.
 - `--id` : a number identifier that's set as part of the process name.
-Starting a worker with `--id=0` and then inspecting your process list will show one running named `rw-job-worker.queue-name.0`.
+Starting a worker with `--id=0` and then inspecting your process list will show one worker running named `rw-job-worker.queue-name.0`.
 Using `yarn rw-jobs-worker` only ever starts a single instance, so if your config had a `count` of `2` you'd need to run the command twice, once with `--id=0` and a second time with `--id=1`.
 - `--workoff` : a boolean that will execute all currently available jobs and then cause the worker to exit.
 Defaults to `false`
 - `--clear` : a boolean that starts a worker to remove all jobs from all queues.
 Defaults to `false`

-Your process monitor can now restart the workers automatically if they crash since the monitor using the worker script itself and not the wrapping job runner.
+Your process monitor can now restart the workers automatically if they crash since the monitor is using the worker script itself and not the wrapping job runner.

 ### What Happens if a Worker Crashes?